project-chip/matter.js/README.md

 npm install @matter/main --save
 ```

 If your project is not based on Node.js you need to implement the platform specific parts.
-See [How to use matter.js in own projects](#how-to-use-matterjs-in-own-projects) for more details.
+See [Using matter.js in unsupported JavaScript environments](#using-matterjs-in-unsupported-javascript-environments) for more details.

 ### Run the examples